 Email, we love to hate it, yet we hate to love it.
 For better or for worse, we are tethered to our inbox and continue to send messages and respond to those individuals and organizations to which we’re tied or vested.
 Over the years, I’ve labeled email as the world’s largest untapped social network and even though many services attempted to socialize the inbox over the years, email, for the large part, remains regressive.

 For the time being, brands and organizations continue to rely on email to connect and stay connected with various stakeholder communities.
 While message open rates and conversion ratios remain abysmal, email is nonetheless, effective en masse.
 However, the time individuals spend in their email labyrinth is eroding.
+There are services like service like Aweber, Mailerlite or MailChimp.
 Analytics firm Nielsen recently reported that nearly 25% of the time Americans spend online is now spent on social networks.
 Additionally, email only accounted for 8.3% in June, down from 11.5% last year.

 Social networks represent something promising to any organization dependent on communications.
 Each network represents an “always on” series of engagement opportunities that are each inherently opt in whether they’re in the front or back channel.